raghav-gtl/TWDS_PRO/README.md

 | - | - | - | - | - |
 | - | - | - | - | - |
 | - | - | - | - | - |

+## **Team Details**
+- Team 1 will have highest power people in it.
+- Team 2 and Team 3 needs even distribution of high power after Team 1
+- Team 4 lowest power 10 people

 ## **Buildings and Buffs**